AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 If you are using Tomcat and the WAR file unzipping process is locking your application then you need to use this reverse proxy approach.
 This approach really should be used for any Docker web app deployment.
 I would suspect this issue will occur on-prem and other cloud vendors.

-## Load Testing ("Good Docker image")
+## Load Testing

+### Backgroud
+- For both the "good and "bad" load tests, I waited for the first deployment to be up and running before testing.
+- I tested a single web server to see how many users a single server can handle.
+The result was about 100 users before getting overload.
+This is important since I ran the below test I started with 1 server and one minute into the test I told Azure to run 10 servers.
+It takes Azure about 5 minutes to deploy my new image, so for the first 6 minutes of the test I only have 1 server.
+Also, my start up script sleeps for 3 minutes (simulating Tomcat warmup) which means for up to minute 9 just 1 server is handling all the traffic.
+- I ran the load test for 10 minutes and also for 20 minutes.

+### "Good" Docker image
 Results: No 502 Errors!
 This is what we wanted.

-For both the "good and "bad" load tests, I waited until the server was up before running the tests.
-I tested the site with up to 800 users with 10 instances running, so we should not overload the site with the below test.
-This also means each server can handle about 80 users at the same time.
-In the below test we have up to 40 users on just 1 server.
-I did not want to get errors just because I put too much load on just the single server before the other servers were ready.

-Good Test (3 minutes simulated delay for Tomcat to warmup)
+Data:
-- 5 users start, every 30 seconds add 5 users up to 5000 for 10
+- 5 initial users, every 30 seconds add 5 users up to 5000 for 10 minutes
-- 60 seconds after the test started, I changed the number of servers from 1 to 10 (autoscale takes too long 5 to 6 minutes)
+- 60 seconds after the test started, I changed the number of servers from 1 to 10.
-- It should take about 4 minutes for the new instances
+- It should take about 4-5 minutes for the new instances
-   - We do not want any 502 errors during this time
-   - We will have 40 users at 4 minutes which is fine for 1 server to handle
      - Minute 1:  000:05, 030:10,  (scale to 10 instances at the end of minute 1)
-     - Minute 2:  060:15, 090:20,  (tomcat warm up 1st minute)
+     - Minute 2:  060:15, 090:20,  (provision new servers time)
-     - Minute 3:  120:25, 150:30,  (tomcat warm up 2nd minute)
+     - Minute 3:  120:25, 150:30,  (provision new servers time)
-     - Minute 4:  180:35, 210:40,  (tomcat warm up 3rd minute)
+     - Minute 4:  180:35, 210:40,  (provision new servers time)
-     - Minute 5:  240:45, 270:50,  (traffic should now be on all 10 servers)
+     - Minute 5:  240:45, 270:50,  (provision new servers time)
-     - Minute 6:  300:55, 330:60,
+     - Minute 6:  300:55, 330:60,  (provision new servers time)
-     - Minute 7:  360:65, 390:70,
+     - Minute 7:  360:65, 390:70,  (tomcat warm up 1nd minute)
-     - Minute 8:  420:75, 450:80,
+     - Minute 8:  420:75, 450:80,  (tomcat warm up 2nd minute)
-     - Minute 9:  480:85, 510:90,
+     - Minute 9:  480:85, 510:90,  (tomcat warm up 3rd minute)
-     - Minute 10: 540:95, 600:100
+     - Minute 10: 540:95, 600:100  (traffic should now be on all 10 servers)

-- I would NOT expect to get 502 errors during the scaling process (minutes 2, 3 and 4)
+- I would NOT expect to get 502 errors during minutes 2 through 9, the provisioning time and the simulated Tomcat warmup time.

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/good-performance-all.png)
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/good-performance-view.png)